oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/select.md

 ## Label

-Add a label to the select easily with the `label` props, you can also add a `label-placeholder` which as its name says is a placeholder that encourages label, and finally the placeholder with the `placeholder` props
+Add a label to the select easily with the `label` property, you can also add a `label-placeholder` which as its name says is a placeholder that encourages label, and finally the placeholder with the `placeholder` property

 </card>